dward2/BME547/Lectures/image_encoding_decoding.md

 ## Encoding an image
-The binary number series of an image can be converted into a base64 string for transmission over the internet.
+The binary number series of an image can be converted into a base64 string for transmission over the internet and/or for storage as a string in a database such as MongoDB.
 Python has a built-in module called `base64` that contains encoding and decoding functions for base64.
 It is a built-in module, and so while it needs an `import base64` in the code, it does not need to be separately installed in a virtual environment.